FREE WORK PLANNER

 If you're planning a trip to New York City this Summer, here are 17 New York Tips to help you save money and enjoy your trip!

 We wrote this post several years ago.
-There may be quite a few COVID-19 restrictions still in place, but New York City is hoping to be open by July 1 this year!
+There may be quite a few COVID-19 restrictions still in place, but New York City should be FULLY open by this point!
 If you do travel there this year or next, here are 17 of our best New York Tips!

 My 10-year-old has wanted to go to New York City for a couple of years now — something she picked up in school or books I guess. 🙂